compulsive eating

 If you've read "Fat Boy Thin Man," you know about Acorn Food Dependency Recovery Services.
 Chapter 6, titled "Itinerant rehab," is based on my spending five days in Acorn's treatment program, based that week at a rented vacation chalet somewhere in southern Indiana.
 Acorn has also conducted its programs in Illinois, Florida, Massachusetts, Maine, New Jersey, and Pennsylvania, as well as in Iceland and Canada, and I'm probably missing a few, too.

-"People think it's a choice"
+Vic Avon: "People think [eating disorders are] a choice"

 Welcome to the latest round of “10 words or less,” in which I ask brief questions and request brief answers.
 Today’s subject is a NEDA Navigator, in which NEDA is the National Eating Disorder Association and navigators are laymen who’ve come through an eating disorder, either personally or familially, and now help others.
 Remember, please: No counting!
 10 words is a goal, not a rule, and besides, let’s see you do it.